 - store the received IAB Authorized IE, if supported, in the UE context.
+If the IAB Authorized IE is set to "not authorized" for an IAB-MT, the eNB shall, if supported, initiate actions to ensure that the IAB node will not serve any UE(s).

 If the UE Aggregate Maximum Bit Rate IE is included in the UE CONTEXT MODIFICATION REQUEST message the eNB shall: